Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Theoretical Background and Related Work

 To model time continuously, models impose structural assumptions between covariates and the event risk.
-Cox Proportional Hazards (CoxPH) model~\cite{cox72} is semi-parametric and assumes the hazard of one individual is proportional to the hazard of any other individual.
-When this assumption fails, the accelerated failure time (AFT) model~\cite{prentice79} offers an alternative.
+Cox Proportional Hazards (CoxPH) model~\citep{cox72} is semi-parametric and assumes the hazard of one individual is proportional to the hazard of any other individual.
+When this assumption fails, the accelerated failure time (AFT) model~\citep{prentice79} offers an alternative.
 This assumes the basic shape of the survival function could be stretched along the time axis to accelerate or decelerate the event occurrence.
-AFT models are also semi-parametric, as they do not specify the underlying distribution in the time-to-event modelling.
 However, when domain knowledge suggests a particular prior, assuming the distribution of events can be advantageous, especially in limited data scenarios.
-Yet, this is strongly application-dependent, e.g., Weibull-CoxPH for gastric cancer~\cite{zhu11}, Gompertz-CoxPH for aging mortality~\cite{lenart10}, Log-normal-CoxPH for gallbladder cancer~\cite{wang10}, Log-logistic-CoxPH~\cite{kumar20} for lung cancer, Birnbaum-Saunders-CoxPH~\cite{leao17} for leukemia.

-As an extension to a wide array of statistical methodologies, the deep learning variants DeepSurv~\cite{katzman18} and DeepAFT~\cite{norman24} generalize CoxPH and AFT by replacing linear predictors with flexible neural network-based function approximators.
-Deep Extended Hazard (DeepEH)~\cite{zhong21} further unifies PH and AFT formulations under the extended hazard assumption~\cite{amoli87} as special cases that allows for more flexible survival characteristics.
+Yet, this is strongly application-dependent, e.g., Weibull-CoxPH for gastric cancer~\citep{zhu11}, Gompertz-CoxPH for aging mortality~\citep{lenart10}, Log-normal-CoxPH for gallbladder cancer~\citep{wang10}, Log-logistic-CoxPH~\citep{kumar20} for lung cancer, Birnbaum-Saunders-CoxPH~\citep{leao17} for leukemia.
+As an extension to a wide array of statistical methodologies, the deep learning variants DeepSurv~\citep{katzman18} and DeepAFT~\citep{norman24} generalize CoxPH and AFT by replacing linear predictors with flexible neural network-based function approximators.
+Deep Extended Hazard (DeepEH)~\citep{zhong21} further unifies PH and AFT formulations under the extended hazard assumption~\citep{amoli87} as special cases.